 - 5.2.1 If you have a Marginal Fail for a unit the assessment board may allow you a further opportunity to complete work and be assessed for the failed elements of your unit.
 We call this process referral and the work you would need to do to pass a marginally failed unit is called a referral task.
-In summary, referral is an opportunity for you to put right what you have done wrong in a unit. - An assessment board will only offer referral to you once for a unit.
+In summary, referral is an opportunity for you to put right what you have done wrong in a unit. - 5.2.2 Referral will only be offered to you once for a unit.
 We can offer referral to postgraduate taught students either during the year on the basis of a provisional mark, or at a meeting of the relevant assessment board when you have a confirmed mark.
-In either case, we can offer referral for any postgraduate taught unit except: - the Major Project (MA); - the Comprehensive Design/Design Thesis Project (MArch); and - the Major Research Project (MA in Creative Education).
+In either case, we can offer referral for any postgraduate taught unit except:

+- the Major Project (MA/MSc); - the Comprehensive Design/Design Thesis Project (MArch); and - the Major Research Project (MA in Creative Education).